changeworld/azure-docs.ja-jp/articles/azure-stack/azure-stack-kv-getting-started.md

     Microsoft.KeyVault Registered {operations} {local}
     Microsoft.KeyVault Registered {vaults} {local}
     Microsoft.KeyVault Registered {vaults/secrets} {local}

  If that’s not the case, you should invoke the following command to register the KeyVault service within your subscription:

     Register-AzureRmResourceProvider -ProviderNamespace Microsoft.KeyVault

 And the folowing is the output of the command:

     ProviderNamespace : Microsoft.KeyVault
     RegistrationState : Registered
     ResourceTypes : {operations, vaults, vaults/secrets}
     Locations : {local}

+> [!NOTE]
->[AZURE.NOTE] If you get the error: "*The subscription is not registered with Azure Key Vault*" when invoking KeyVault cmdlets, please confirm you have enabled the KeyVault resource provider per instructions above.
+> If you get the error: "*The subscription is not registered with Azure Key Vault*" when invoking KeyVault cmdlets, please confirm you have enabled the KeyVault resource provider per instructions above.
+>
+>

 ## <a name="creating-a-hardened-container-(a-vault)-in-azure-stack-to-store-and-manage-cryptographic-keys-and-secrets"></a>Creating a hardened container (a vault) in Azure Stack to store and manage cryptographic keys and secrets
 In order to create a Vault, a tenant should first create a resource group.
 The following PowerShell commands create a resource group and then a Vault in that Resource Group.
 The example also includes the typical output from that cmdlet.

 ### <a name="creating-a-resource-group:"></a>Creating a resource group:
     New-AzureRmResourceGroup -Name vaultrg010 -Location local -Verbose -Force

 Output: